314-grp-301/314-grp-301.github.io/Assignments/09-Hardware-Implementation.md

 # Version 2.0
 When analyzing the schematic for potential improvements in a "Version 2.0" of the hardware design, several areas can be considered to enhance functionality, reliability, and scalability.
 Here are some suggestions:

-NEED TO ADD MORE HERE

-1. Adding more ground headers, this would have helped connect any accessories to ground.
-3. Mount the ESP32 onto the PCB.
-This would have given us a more secure and reliable connection.

 ## Power Supply Management
 ### Battery Life Optimization: